 “Our ball is a great way for us to raise awareness and vital funds along the way.
 We hope that individuals and businesses from across our area support the event and help keep us flying.”

 The event takes place at the Hilton Newcastle Gateshead.
-Tickets are £60 per person and include a three-course meal, live music from Hip Operation, a disco and other entertainment.
-In addition there will be an auction, prize draws, photobooth and a raffle.
+Tickets are £60 per person and include a three-course meal, live music from Hip Operation, disco and other entertainment.
+In addition, there will be an auction, prize draws, photobooth and a raffle.

 A limited number of hotel rooms are available to our guests at a special rate of £121 for two people, including breakfast and use of the spa.

 Ruth Davey, event organiser, said hundreds of tickets had already been sold but that more were available.